 On those days when I *literally can’t even*, this is the soup that gets made.

-It’s still cold as hell outside, so I refuse to make myself a salad or cold sandwich for dinner.
+It’s still cold outside, so I refuse to make myself a salad or cold sandwich for dinner.
 Soup is WHERE IT’S AT.

 As you all know, it’s nearly impossible for me to make anything without turning it into a Thai-style dish.
 Sesame oil, rice vinegar, ginger, sriracha, and fish sauce transform this humble soup into a lip-smacking meal worthy of *actually* putting it on the meal plan.

 I almost didn’t share this recipe because the pictures are a little…meh.
 In my defense, I was really freaking hungry and just wanted to eat the soup.
 We’re all allowed to have a bad day at work, right!?

 Of course, a bad day at my job usually isn’t *that* bad because I get to eat stuff.
 And as we all know, eating stuff is what life is all about.

 Thai Style Tomato and Leek Soup Recipe

 - 3 teaspoons sesame oil - divided

 - 2 cups bite-sized tomato chunks

 - 2 tablespoons soy sauce